Gardner Syndrome Treatment & Management

 Duodenal lesions

-Duodenal polyps occur in up to 90% of all affected individuals.
+Duodenal polyps occur in as many as 90% of all affected individuals.
 Duodenal polyps have a predilection for the periampullary region and are premalignant lesions for periampullary carcinoma.
-The mortality rate for periampullary carcinoma in patients with Gardner syndrome is approximately 20-25%.
-The risk is 300 times higher compared to the general population.
-Two cases of cholangiocarcinoma and FPC have been reported, which carries a more severe prognosis.
-Patients with periampullary lesions may present with abdominal pain, emesis, bleeding, and gastric or biliary obstruction manifesting as jaundice.
-Duodenal polyps in persons with Gardner syndrome have also been associated with pancreatitis secondary to polyps obstructing the ampulla of Vater.
+The mortality for periampullary carcinoma in patients with Gardner syndrome is approximately 20-25%.
+The risk is 300 times higher than in the general population.
+Two cases of cholangiocarcinoma and familial polyposis coli (FPC) have been reported, which carries a more severe prognosis.

 Thyroid cancer

 Carcinoma of the thyroid has been reported in sporadic cases of individuals affected with Gardner syndrome.
-Females with Gardner syndrome who are younger than 35 years have a 160-times greater risk of developing thyroid cancer, with 90% predilection for papillary histology.
+Females with Gardner syndrome who are younger than 35 years have a 160 times greater risk of developing thyroid cancer, with a 90% predilection for papillary histology.
 Thyroid cancer in affected patients has been shown to be associated with a mutation on codon 1309 and codon 764.
 Patients diagnosed with thyroid cancer after they have undergone prophylactic colectomy are treated with total thyroidectomy.

 Other carcinomas